katelloyd83/sound-fundamentals/modules/week-3/_posts/2010-01-01-capturing.md

 >
 > Whenever you open an app to record, or when you start taking out hardware-based recordings in later semesters, the first thing you should check is the recording resolution settings.
 You want to make sure that the settings are allowing you to capture audio at a high resolution (depending in the device, you may not need to max out these settings).
 Typically, we want a **bit depth** of at least 24, and a **sample rate** of at least 44100 Hz or 44.1 kHz (note: this is the same value, the latter is just written with a base of 1000).

 The last thing you should check is that you are indeed receiving signal from your microphone.
 Running across the top of the app should be a black, horizontal bar, with light grey numbers ranging from -48 on the left to 0dB on the right.
-Above that, you should "Built-in Mic".
+Above that, you should see "Built-in Mic".
 This is telling you that the app is using your built-in microphone.
-(If you have headphones connect with a microphone, it may list them, and you can choose which to utilize.)
+(If you have headphones connected with a microphone, it may list them, and you can choose which to utilize.)
 You should also see a green bar, moving slightly from left to right.
 This is your "signal meter", and if it is moving around slightly, then you are indeed receiving signal from your microphone.

 ![Signal meter in the ShurePlus app.](../imgs/signal-meter.jpeg "Signal meter in the ShurePlus app.")